microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-reviewers-concept.md

 > [!NOTE]
 > The [access reviews APIs](/graph/api/resources/accessreviewsv2-root?view=graph-rest-beta&preserve-view=true) are currently available in only the Microsoft Graph beta endpoint.
 Do not use them in production apps, as they are subject to change without notice.

 The primary reviewers are configured in the **reviewers** property of the access reviews [accessReviewScheduleDefinition](/graph/api/resources/accessreviewscheduledefinition?view=graph-rest-beta&preserve-view=true) resource, a property of the type [accessReviewReviewerScope](/graph/api/resources/accessreviewreviewerscope?view=graph-rest-beta&preserve-view=true).
-In addition, you can specificy fallback reviewers using **backupReviewers** or **fallbackReviewers**, another property of the type [accessReviewReviewerScope](/graph/api/resources/accessreviewreviewerscope?view=graph-rest-beta&preserve-view=true)
+In addition, you can specify fallback reviewers using **fallbackReviewers**, another property of the type [accessReviewReviewerScope](/graph/api/resources/accessreviewreviewerscope?view=graph-rest-beta&preserve-view=true).

 This property is not required when a self-review (where users review their own access) is created.